Compliance with MEES

 All buildings must have an EPC at the commencement of a lease and it must be compliant with the minimum band E.

 This means there is much to do to remain compliant with these rules, and to optimise your rental revenue by showing best practice in managing your commercial estate.
 Smart building owners and managers are working towards band B now.
+It is coming, and it is in some cases a challenge, so delay is not advised.

 A range of MEES services